alina1412/telegram_convert_bot/README.md

 To run a project locally it's needed:
 - put token for telegram in .env
-- have lame.exe and balcon.exe installed and its paths in .env
+- have lame.exe and balcon.exe installed and its paths in .env (works on Windows)
 - create a virtual environment (`poetry install` or `python -m venv .venv` and install requirements.txt)
 - run `python -m service`